Public Services (Uniformed Protective)

 The Policing Academy

 Do you want to be a Police Officer?
 The Policing Academy is a 10 week programme designed to inspire, challenge and support students interested in joining the Police.
-It allows students to gain a practical understanding of the application process, initial training and life in the force and is delivered by experienced ex GMP officers.
+It allows students to gain a practical understanding of the application process, initial training and life in the force and is delivered by experienced former Greater Manchester Police officers.

-The course has two units assessed externally and all other units are continually assessed through written assignments, projects, consultations, presentations and case studies.
+The course has two units assessed externally and 11 units are continually assessed through written assignments, projects, consultations, presentations and case studies.

 Enrichment and Work Experience